Finite sample change point inference and identification for high-dimensional mean vectors: Introduction

-To build a decision rule for detecting a change point, we need to cautiously aggregate the (dependent) random vectors $Z_n(s), s=1,\dots,n-1$. \cite{enikeevaharchaoui2014} consider the change point detection on mean vectors under the mean-shift model (\ref{eqn:mean_shifting_model}) with i.i.d. $\xi_i \sim N(0, \sigma^2 I_p)$.
-They propose the linear and scan statistics based on the $\ell^2$-norm aggregation of the CUSUM statistics and derive the change point detection boundary. \cite{jirak2015} considers the $\ell^\infty$-norm aggregation of the CUSUM statistics and establishes a Gumbel limiting distribution under $H_0$. \cite{jirak2015} also considers the bootstrap approximations to improve the rate of convergence. \cite{chofryzlewicz2015} consider the estimation problem of change points in the (marginal) variances of high-dimensional time series under a multiplicative model.
-They propose the $\ell^1$-norm aggregation of a thresholded version of the CUSUM statistics such that an additional sparsifying step with a tuning parameter is used to avoid noise accumulation in the aggregation. \cite{wangsamworth2017} consider the estimation problem of change points in the high-dimensional mean vectors in reduced dimensions by sparse projections and they derive the rate of convergence for estimating the change point location.
-In all aforementioned papers \cite{enikeevaharchaoui2014,chofryzlewicz2015,jirak2015,wangsamworth2017}, strong structural assumptions (i.e., spatial sparsity in the sense that the components $\{X_{ij}\}_{j=1}^p$ of $X_{i}$ are independent or weakly dependent) are imposed to substantially reduce the intrinsic complexity of the problem.
+To build a decision rule for change-point detection, we need to cautiously aggregate the (dependent) random vectors $Z_n(s), s=1,\dots,n-1$. \cite{enikeevaharchaoui2014} considers the change point detection on mean vectors under the mean-shift model (\ref{eqn:mean_shifting_model}) with i.i.d.\ $\xi_i \sim N(0, \sigma^2 I_p)$.
+They propose the linear and scan statistics based on the $\ell^2$-norm aggregation of the CUSUM statistics and derive the change point detection boundary. \cite{jirak2015} considers the $\ell^\infty$-norm aggregation of the CUSUM statistics and establishes a Gumbel limiting distribution under $H_0$. \cite{jirak2015} also considers the bootstrap approximations to improve the rate of convergence. \cite{wangsamworth2017} considers the estimation in the high-dimensional mean vectors in reduced dimensions by sparse projections and they derive the rate of convergence for estimating the change point location.
+In the three aforementioned papers, strong structural assumptions (i.e., cross-sectional sparsity in the sense that the components $\{X_{ij}\}_{j=1}^p$ of $X_{i}$ are independent or weakly dependent) are imposed to substantially reduce the intrinsic complexity. \cite{chofryzlewicz2015} relaxes the sparsity assumption and consider the estimation problem in the (marginal) variances of high-dimensional time series under a multiplicative model.
+They propose a {\it sparsified binary segmentation} (SBS) performing the $\ell^1$-norm aggregation on a thresholded version of the CUSUM statistics where an additional sparsifying step with a tuning parameter is used to avoid noise accumulation in the aggregation.
+Since the SBS is sensitive to threshold tuning parameters, \cite{cho2016change} proposes a double CUSUM test procedure sorting the magnitudes of the $p$ components of CUSUM statistics and it may be viewed as a data-driven alternative for selecting the threshold in~\cite{chofryzlewicz2015}.

-In this paper, we do not make strong assumptions on the dependence structure of the underlying data distribution and we consider the multivariate CUSUM statistics (\ref{eqn:cusum_mean_Rp}) in the $\ell^\infty$-norm aggregated form:
+In this paper, besides some mild moment conditions, we do not make any assumption on the cross-sectional dependence structure of the underlying data distribution.
+We consider the multivariate CUSUM statistics (\ref{eqn:cusum_mean_Rp}) in the $\ell^\infty$-norm aggregated form: